 - Easy swiping between your favorite locations

-- SUPER USEFUL: Fully customizable interactive radar and weather maps including current radar, satellite, severe advisories, snow depth, temperatures, wind speeds, wind chill, dew point, humidity and heat index
+- SUPER USEFUL: Fully customizable interactive radar and weather maps, including

 - Sync your calendar automatically to check out weather info associated with iPhone events.
-Sorry, Android users—this feature doesn’t exist for you yet.
+And Android users will be happy to learn that this feature now works for you, as well!

 FREE.
 I use this primarily to get the current windspeed and direction at my location.
 I mostly use it to decide whether or not I should roll up my awning so it doesn’t get ripped off (my absolute max to leave it out is 15 mph gusts, but I usually start getting nervous at 10 mph gusts, and once steady winds reach 10 mph, the awning comes in).
 I like that it lets you select the arrow direction of the wind indicator, to determine which direction the wind is blowing to or coming from.
 Also offers quick general weather readouts including: